 If you are already nimble with a needle then there are lots of website marketplaces that want to showcase and help you sell your work.
 Have a look at what sorts of designs other sewers sell to figure out what to make and how to find a gap in the market.
 In the age of mass production, something handmade with love is desirable.

 On top of all of this, if you also happen to have a video camera and some basic videography skills, you can video yourself doing your hobbies and make a vlog.
 This is a great way to introduce other people to your hobby and also make some money through clicks.
 Plus, you can raise awareness of your brand this way.
+Additionally, you can create video online tutorials to teach others how to sew, or share your sewing projects on social media to attract potential customers.

 Jess has spent years travelling the world full-time.
 Nothing else comes close to the reaches of this emotive activity...